 Are Hamilton Watches Any Good?

-However, those who can not afford to pay at least $7000-$10,000 for a wristwatch must settle with the highest possible price-quality ratio that is available.
-In this matter, Hamilton should be a decent choice.
+However, those who can not afford to pay at least $7,000-$10,000 for a wristwatch must settle with the highest possible price-quality ratio that is available.
+In this matter, Hamilton should be a decent choice in the affordable category.
 You can expect the watch to last for years to come, without worrying too much over the price paid.

 Hamilton Watch Collections Reviewed